A Minimalist Structure for Snakemake

 Since in a

 Snakefile, file paths of inputs and outputs are always repeated, it soon becomes annoying to type in paths starting with

 results/....
 In addition, “resources” and “results” have a common prefix, which often confuses me.
-It would be better off if the two terms are more readily distinguished visually.
+It would be better if the two terms were more readily distinguished visually.

 Confusing relative paths